hci-a-if-its-2019/assignment-3-shunpeicloser/README.md

 - Use "Change Language" feature
 - Open detailed page of a highlighted show (Ex: Kisah Nyata)
 ```

-**Note: 2 problems from CI are not included with following reason.**
+**Note: two problems from CI are not included with following reason.**
 - **finding "About Us" are not a significant problem according to user R in CI**
 - **problem "Searching Shows" are classified as functional problem, thus the solution will not**
 **be included in this prototype**

+>**The writer choose to add another problem, the behaviour of "Load More", in Videos section
+in indosiar**

 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.